racker/ko-validation/README.md

 ```

 When an element with `validationMessage` binding exists, new elements for displaying validation messages will not be automatically inserted in the DOM.

+## Contributing

+If you want to contribute to ko-validation, you will need npm and grunt-cli.

+After installing the dependencies with npm, run `grunt watch` to start the test watcher, which will run the tests in both Chrome and Firefox every time a file is modified.
+You can also use `grunt karma:ci` to run all the tests with PhantomJS.

+When submitting a pull request, do not forget to add unit tests, and if you are introducing a new validator, please also add integration tests for it.

+To create a new distribution file with a patch version, run `npm version patch -m "Upgrade to %s for reasons"` (with whatever is the most appropriate message), then run `grunt dist` to generate the minified concatenated dist file.
+You can then `npm publish` the new version to npm.